 Getting rid of calluses, interestingly enough, can actually worsen your health overall.
 Why?
-Because calluses are your body’s natural defense against friction and pressure that is being constantly applied to a specific area of your skin.
+It’s because calluses are your body’s natural defense against friction and pressure that is being constantly applied to a specific area of your skin.
 This usually occurs on your feet, and when people notice this unsightly buildup of dead skin on their toes they call them corns.
 But here’s the funny thing: sometimes removal of corns and calluses can cause infection by removing the skin’s defenses.
 Prevention really is your best defense against corns and calluses, and help decrease the need to get rid of calluses in the future.

-In reality, there is no reason to remove calluses or corns unless they are causing you pain.
+In reality, there is no reason to remove calluses or corns unless they are painful.
 If you are feeling pain from calluses, you will want to continue reading this article to see how you can prevent, treat, and remove calluses.
 If you’re diabetic or suffer from a circulatory disease which may reduce blood flow to your feet, you may consult the information below, but you should also see medical attention–and we’ll talk about that further on.

 Pressure applied to skin over time will form calluses.
 It’s simply a natural defense your body builds to prevent lacerations around areas of the body that tend to experience more wear and tear.
 Without calluses on your feet, you would get one infection after another from the dirt being packed into your swollen, bleeding tissue.

 Callus formation is also unnatural in certain situations.
 Poor posture, heredity, bone structure, and a bad pair of shoes (especially shoes that start falling apart) can cause calluses to form that might be more extreme than they would be if you took better care of yourself.
 That’s why we’ll be talking about prevention as well as treatment and removal of calluses.